ahmad-shirazi/Flairsoft/Readme.md

 export GOOGLE_APPLICATION_CREDENTIALS=/Users/ahmadshirazi/Desktop/FlairSoft/sapient-climate-350213-3fb7c260e157.json

-if you add a python lib need to use pip3 freeze > requirements.txt
+if you add a python lib need to use \
+pip3 freeze > requirements.txt

+for adding migration in database: just a time alembic init alembic

+for creating each table
+alembic revision -m "create document table"